 Blue-Eyed Grass

 Highlights

-Blue-eyed Grass looks like a delicate blade of grass until it blooms—and then it’s magic.
+Blue-eyed grass looks like a delicate blade of grass until it blooms—and then it’s magic.
 Their tiny violet flowers float above their stems like little stars in a lawn.
 They stay small and tidy at just a foot tall, making them perfect for borders.
 Watch them feed native bees with barely any work.

+Blue-Eyed Grass